arti-ivnv/shopping-application/README.md

 2) Dockerization of the application<br>
 3) Monitoring (via Promethous and  Graphana)<br>

-I guess it's good to say that "Every fail is nothing more than an experiance" and I am sad that I cannnot get this project done till the end.<br>
+I guess it's good to say that "Every fail is nothing more than experiance" and I am sad that I cannnot get this project done till the end.<br>